hanada31/ICC-Resolution-Evaluation/on Picked App/ICCViewer/README.md

 # ICCViewer

-ICC Oracle Viewer for Android Application
+ICC Viewer for Android Applications

 ## Introduction
-**ICCViewer**: An ICC oracle viewer for Android application based on [Bootstrap 5](https://getbootstrap.com), [jQuery](https://jquery.com) and [monaco-editor](https://github.com/microsoft/monaco-editor).
+**ICCViewer**: An ICC viewer for Android applications with 1400+ built-in PRR oracle ICCs for 31 apps.

+The website implementation is based on [Bootstrap 5](https://getbootstrap.com), [jQuery](https://jquery.com) and [monaco-editor](https://github.com/microsoft/monaco-editor).

 ## Features

-- **Online Viewing**: View the oracle annotation results of [picked applications](https://github.com/hanada31/ICC-Resolution-Evaluation/tree/main/on%20Picked%20App).
+- **Online Viewing**: View the ICC annotation results of [picked applications](https://github.com/hanada31/ICC-Resolution-Evaluation/tree/main/on%20Picked%20App).

-- **Offline Editing**: Edit the oracle annotation through the browser, the data is saved locally, and can be imported and exported.
+- **Offline Editing**: Edit the ICC annotation through the browser, the data is saved locally, and can be imported and exported.

-- **Oracle Sorting**: Oracle can be sorted according to **Source Class** and **Destination Class** respectively while editing.
+- **ICC Sorting**: ICCs can be sorted according to **Source Class** and **Destination Class** respectively while editing.

 - **Auto Saving**: Automatically save editing results every five minutes (Can be enable / disable manually).

 - **Label Checking**: Check the selection of labels according to the call path.

-- **Internationalization**: Support multiple languages, with Chinese and English currently.
+- **Internationalization**: Support multiple languages, with English and Chinese currently.

 ## Usage

-### View the annotation results of picked applications
+### View the ICCs and their characteristics of picked applications

-After entering the ICCViewer page, click the option in the drop-down menu next to **Application** to view the oracle annotation results of 31 open source Android applications involved in our experiment.
+On the ICCViewer page, click the option in the drop-down menu next to **Application** to view the built-in ICC results of 31 open source apps involved in our experiment.

 ![Select picked applications](images/readme-01.png)

-At the same time, you can also click the **Import XML** button and paste the contents of local oracle annotation XML file into the textarea for viewing.
+At the same time, you can also click the **Import XML** button and paste the contents of local ICC annotation XML file into the textarea for viewing.

 ![Import XML](images/readme-02.png)

-### Edit oracle annotation
+### Edit ICC annotation

-After the oracle annotation data is loaded, each oracle edge will be displayed as a collapsed accordion.
+After the ICC annotation data is loaded, each ICC edge will be displayed as a collapsed accordion.
 Click on the title of accordion to expand the annotation panel.

 ![Annotation panel](images/readme-03.png)

 The following is a brief description of the annotation panel:

-- **Copy / Paste Labels**：Copy the selection status of all labels of an oracle edge, and apply it to another oracle edge completely.
+- **Copy / Paste Labels**：Copy the selection status of all labels of an ICC edge, and apply it to another ICC edge completely.
-- **Expand / Collapse All**: Expand or collapse the accordion of oracle edge or category of labels.
+- **Expand / Collapse All**: Expand or collapse the accordion of ICC edge or category of labels.
-- **Edit Info / Save Change / Discard Change**：Edit the **Source Class** and **Destination Class** of an oracle edge.
+- **Edit Info / Save Change / Discard Change**：Edit the **Source Class** and **Destination Class** of an ICC edge.
 Need to click **Save Change** to take effect, or **Discard Change** to discard the changes.
-- **Delete Edge**: Delete the current oracle edge.
+- **Delete Edge**: Delete the current ICC edge.
 - **Source Class**: The full name of the source class of ICC.
 - **Destination Class**: The full name of the destination class of ICC.
 - **Call Path**: The call path of ICC, please refers to [Call Path Specification](#call-path-specification)